IBM/kar/examples/actors-dp-java/README.md

 tables or when a sated Philosopher leaves.

 ## Open Liberty
-To run the example locally in Open Liberty, first change your working directory to the liberty sub-directory (`cd liberty`).
+To run the example locally using Open Liberty, first change your working directory to the liberty sub-directory (`cd liberty`).

 Next compile and package the application by doing `mvn package`.